slab/quill/guides/upgrading-to-1-0.md

 - Ability to add new formats and content, or modify existing ones with [Parchment](/guides/building-on-parchment/).

+- Added support for nested list, superscript, subscript, inline code, code block, header, blockquote, text direction, video and forumla support.

-- Improved ability to customize interpretation of pastes in Clipboard.
+- Ability to format with classes instead of inline styles.

-- Improved ability to customize keyboard handlers.

-- A simple tooltip based theme called [Bubble](/docs/themes/#bubble/) has been added.
+- New tooltip based theme called [Bubble](/docs/themes/#bubble/).

+- Improved [Toolbar](/docs/modules/toolbar/) initialization with format arrays and customization with custom values.

 - Toolbar icons now use SVGs instead of inline PNGs allowing freedom to resize icons while retaining clarity.
 CSS can now also be used to easily change the active state color instead of the default #06c blue.

+- Improved ability to customize interpretation of pastes in [Clipboard](/docs/modules/clipboard/).

+- Improved ability to customize [keyboard handlers](/docs/modules/keyboard/).

 - A placeholder configuration option.

-- Nested list, superscript, subscript, inline code, code block, header, blockquote, text direction, video and forumla support.

-- Ability to format with classes instead of inline styles.

 - Editable [syntax highlighted code](/docs/modules/syntax/) block.